 In June, my biography of Roméo LeBlanc will be released by Bouton d'or

-Just an Acadian Boy tells the story of a poor Acadian
+A Boy From Arcadie tells the story of a poor Acadian

 boy whose sister works as a maid to make it possible for her brother

 to attend high school.
 Education opens the door for Roméo to go out

 into the world.
 After a distinguished career as a politician in Ottawa,

 Roméo is appointed to represent the Queen in Canada becoming the first